 If you suspect your dog has mange, bring them to your vet for a diagnosis.
 The doctor will take a skin scraping and examine it microscopically.
 If the vet says the mange is mild, ask if you can treat it naturally.

 If your vet approves home care, the first step is stopping the itch, states PetMD.

-Accordingly, bathe your pup in this All Natural Itchy Dog Shampoo & Conditioner.
-It will cleanse your dog’s wounds, soothe the itch, ease the pain, and moisturize their skin.
+Accordingly, bathe your pup in this dog shampoo for sensitive itchy skin.
+It will cleanse your dog’s wounds, soothe the itch, ease the pain, and moisturise their skin.

-Next, apply All Natural Flea Fighter to your dog’s neck.
+Next, apply our wonderful flea drops for dogs to your dog’s neck.
 Then, put a new collar on your pup.
 Use the mite repellent for one week, followed by once a week until symptoms resolve.

 Meanwhile, rally your dog’s immunity by improving their diet.
 Ask your vet for a dog food recommendation.

 Equally vital, clean your home and dog’s bedding as you would for fleas.